 "Coming Home" by Leon Bridges

-With a soulful, Motown-inspired sound, this song is great for anyone who wants to balance modern style with timeless tradition.
+With a soulful, Motown-inspired sound, this slow dance song is great for anyone who wants to balance modern style with timeless tradition.
 We love the studio version by Leon Bridges, but we also think a live performance by a jazz band would sound amazing.

 See More: 11 Questions to Ask a Band or DJ